Teen Adventure Travel Camp

 10:00 Reading, writing and talking in tents.

 10:30 Lights out and no more laughing and whispering and general silliness, the Alpenguides are worn-out and we have a full day of more fun tomorrow.

-Girls assist in all aspects of camp living
+Campers assist in all aspects of camp living

-Girls mix and mingle throughout every day at camp and we all share responsibility for group chores such as gathering water, doing dishes, cleaning up and cooking.
+Campers mix and mingle throughout every day at camp and we all share responsibility for group chores such as gathering water, doing dishes, cleaning up and cooking.
 At the beginning of camp, girls are assigned to work groups: cook, dish, general clean-up, water.
-There are usually 3-4 girls in a group and the group stays the same throughout camp, but, rotates to a different chore each day at camp.
+There are usually 3-4 campers in a group and the group stays the same throughout camp, but, rotates to a different chore each day at camp.